 On March 6, 2020 FERC staff issue the final EIS for the Alaska LNG Project.

 There are several federal, state, and local agencies that require permits and authorizations for the project, including permits for temporary water usage, gravel placement, air quality, storm water and wastewater discharge, and pipeline right-of-way.
 A comprehensive regulatory process has been established for Alaska LNG to ensure it is compliant with all regulatory requirements.

-Local agencies along the entire route of the project, from the North Slope Borough to the Kenai Peninsula Borough also have permitting authority for the project.
+Local agencies along the entire route of the project, from the North Slope Borough to the Kenai Peninsula Borough also have permitting authority for various aspects of the project.

 Federal Energy Regulatory Commission

-The Energy Policy Act of 2005 mandated that FERC lead the siting analysis and approval of LNG terminals proposed in the U.S. Therefore, FERC will serve as the lead federal agency in coordinating an Environmental Impact Statement (EIS) and issuing an order authorizing construction and operation of the project.
-Alaska LNG will follow FERC’s pre-filing process prior to submitting the FERC application.
+The Energy Policy Act of 2005 mandated that FERC lead the siting analysis and approval of LNG terminals proposed in the United States.
+FERC served as the lead federal agency, for the Alaska LNG project, in coordinating the Environmental Impact Statement (EIS) and issued an order authorization for the construction and operation of the project in May 2020.

 US Army Corps of Engineers